marcelpetrick/pythonCollection/financeCalender/README.md

 # finance calender (calculator)

-Test program to take certain types of recurring transactions and apply them to a forecast of your financial situation.
+Prototype (program) to take certain types of recurring transactions and apply them to a forecast of your financial situation.

 Output will represent the "current day", "current budget", "applied transactions" and "actual change".